Master7130/LinearAlgebra/README.md

 test_functions.py - contains the tests for the functions in vector.py

-This library is a starting point for other programs that expand on the functionality of this one.
-The library can be further optimized by shortening the length of the functions because some code such as the code for taking the input is redundant.
+This library is a starting point for other programs that use the functionality that this library provides.

 Also, as you can see the README.md file isn't complete.
 It's missing the table of contents, installation instructions,